splucas/knowledge-drive/README.md

 # Knowledge Drive
-Simple edutainment POC buily with Unity where players drive down the streets of knowledge and match topics to related topic texts.
+Simple edutainment POC built in Unity where players drive down the streets of knowledge and match topics to related topic texts.
 After 5 correct answers or 3 incorrect answers, it's game over!